© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Anglo-Scandinavian cross fragment, St Peter's churchyard is a scheduled monument protected by Historic England under reference 1012669.
 View the official record →

-St Peter's Church, Staffordshire, contains an Anglo-Scandinavian cross fragment that dates to the ninth or tenth century, representing the period of Viking settlement and cultural interaction in the English Midlands.
+The Anglo-Scandinavian cross fragment at St Peter's churchyard is a sculptured stone of the ninth to tenth century, belonging to the period of Viking settlement and cultural interaction in the English Midlands.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012669.

 Anglo-Scandinavian cross fragment, St Peter's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012669.